This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 addreress of x in src: 0x7f5a45513010

-As expected, the addresses are different.
-This verifies that symbol export is a necessary condition for the linker to merge symbols, but not sufficient.
-If changing the default symbol export rules on Windows could make inline variables have the same address, sufficiency would be verified.
-Excitedly, I began to try, only to find things were not so simple.
+As we expected, the addresses are indeed different.
+This verifies that: symbol export is a necessary condition for the linker to merge symbols, but not a sufficient one.
+If, on Windows, changing the default symbol export rules could lead to inline variables having the same address, then sufficiency would be verified.
+When I excitedly started trying, I found that things were not that simple.

-Noting that GCC on Windows (MinGW64 toolchain) still exports all symbols by default, the variable addresses should be the same.
-The result:
+I noticed that GCC on Windows (MinGW64 toolchain) still exports all symbols by default, so according to my hypothesis, the variable addresses should be the same.
+The results of the attempt are as follows

 addreress of x in main: 00007ff664a68130